smilofoundation/go-smilo/readme.md

    This tool is optional and if you leave it out you can always attach to an already running Geth instance with `geth attach`.

+### Fast node on the main Smilo SPoRT network
+The second most common scenario is people wanting to simply interact with the Smilo Proof of Resource and Time (SPoRT) network quickly:

+To do so:
+`geth --sport --syncmode fast --verbosity 3`

 ### A Full node on the Smilo test network

 Transitioning towards developers, if you'd like to play around with creating Smilo contracts, you